tamarin-prover/tamarin-prover/src/014_syntax_description.md

     facts := fact list
     fact := ['!'] ident '(' multterm list ')'

-Formulas are trace formulas as described in our paper.
+Formulas are trace formulas as described previously.
 Note that we are a bit more liberal with respect to guardedness.
 We accept a conjunction of atoms as guards.